ShifuML/shifu-spark/shifu-spark-eval/README.md

 Usage :

+       1. Build your project with maven.

+       2. Run src/main/bash/package-shifu.sh in shifu spark eval project root dir(shifu-spark-eval/).

-       1. Decompress the package or put the shifu-spark-eval jar file into SHIFU_HOME/lib.
+       3. Decompress the package or put the shifu-spark-eval jar file into SHIFU_HOME/lib in your hadoop client machine.

-       2. Set variable SHIFU_SPARK_EVAL=TURE in you bash env.
+       4. Set variable SHIFU_SPARK_EVAL=TURE in you bash env.

-       3. Run shifu eval in your modoel config file dir as shifu origin eval function.
+       5. Run shifu eval in your modoel config file dir as shifu origin eval function.